theoliao1998/Data-Management/hw4.md

 Hi Sarah,

 I am more than willing to help you.
-The information you need are given below with the full query lists appended in the end.
+The information you need are given below (except for the quey for *ro_research1* appended in *ro_research1_query.pdf*) with the full query lists appended in the end.
 Also, the documentation is appended in *documentation.pdf*.

 To find the recipe titles that are either a vegetable or a salad, we can use the query `select r.RecipeTitle from Recipes r join Recipe_Classes r_c on r.RecipeClassID=r_c.RecipeClassID where r_c.RecipeClassDescription in ("Vegetable", "Salad");`, which gives the results as follows.
 ```